Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 They nodded, and all their jovial anticipation vanished in an instant.
 The two of them assumed their positions alongside and slightly behind Knight, and from there…

 Weighty, robotic, stone-faced precision.
 Like all the best-drilled ceremony, it managed the trick of conveying genuine menace without so much as a flicker of aggression.
 They weren’t there to threaten and intimidate.
-They were there...to show they could, if it was needed.
+They were there... to show they could, if it was needed.

 The perfect *click* of their heels on the polished stone was almost hypnotic, and it conveyed all the threat they could want in its understated way.
 Very much a velvet glove, under which the mailed fist was plainly obvious despite their lack of weapons.